One of the most popular questions I get asked is to compare the AT vs. PCT.

 APPALACHIAN TRAIL

 Weather is never the same so it’s hard to say which has the better weather.
 The AT is wetter and much more humid.
-That said I hikeD the whole state of Virginia with only a half hour oF rain.
-Two years later I met a thru-hiker who never saw the sun for the 750 miles of Virginia I got snow on April 1st on Roan High Knob.
+That said I hiked the whole state of Virginia with only a half hour of rain.
+Two years later I met a thru-hiker who never saw the sun for the 750 miles of Virginia.
+I got snow on April 1st on Roan High Knob.

 PACIFIC CREST TRAIL

 I personally found the weather on the PCT to be much better than the AT.
 The temperatures are higher on the PCT but it lacks the humidity of the AT.
 I’m reluctant to use the term “predictable” to describe the PCT’s weather.
-The PCT still rain, hail, snow, lightening and more.
+The PCT still has rain, hail, snow, lightening and more.
 Just know it can vary from year to year.

 APPALACHIAN TRAIL